Transition Blog: Life in Toronto

 - Follow sales - as a student living on a modest budget, learning where and when your staple products go on sale can make a big difference

-Toronto's an accessible city - bike, walk, streetcar, subway - there are lots of ways to get to where you need to go
+Toronto's an accessible city - bike, walk, streetcar, subway - there are lots of ways to get to where you need to go.
+Getting a Presto card will be handy if you are planning to take the Toronto Transit (TTC) to get around.
+It can also be used to travel to various regions in the Greater Toronto Area (GTA).

 - If you're new to Toronto and live close to campus, do the math on how much you will actually use the TTC before deciding on a monthly pass.
-If you aren't using it at least twice a day, a Presto card or tokens may be a better option
+If you aren't using it at least twice a day, using the Presto card on a as-needs basis may be the better option.

 - If you want to bike around the city, but don't want the worry of your bike getting stolen - check out Bike Share Toronto.
 You can get a year-long membership for $99, a week pass for $7 - and various other plans.
 They have pick-up/drop-off sites throughout the city, so it's a hassle-free way to get around.